Home Tutorials Training Consulting Books Company Contact us

 Open the MANIFEST.MF editor of this new plug-in and select the Dependencies tab.

 Add the com.vogella.extensionpoint.definition and org.eclipse.core.runtime plug-ins as dependencies.
-Make sure your plug-in has the This plug-in is a singleton flag set on the Overview tab for your MANIFEST.MF file.
+Ensure that the This plug-in is a singleton flag is enabled on the Overview tab of your MANIFEST.MF file.

 extensionpoint110